hugomarques/JavaScript30/readme.md

 ![](https://javascript30.com/images/JS3-social-share.png)

-# JavaScript30
+# JavaScript30 Hugo's version

-Starter Files + Completed solutions for the JavaScript 30 Day Challenge.
+This is my path on JavaScript Day Challenge.
+You can grab the course at [https://JavaScript30.com](https://JavaScript30.com).

-Grab the course at [https://JavaScript30.com](https://JavaScript30.com)
+Below are some other community content for the same course.

 ## Community #JavaScript30 Content